microtrain/bootcamp/14-Angular/04-NgAuth/README.md

 ng generate component register
 ```

-As with the APOD project each of these components will be created in there own directory each containing 4 files.
+As with the APOD project each of these components will be created in their own directory each containing 4 files.
 The resulting structure will look something like this.
 ```
 +-- app
 |   +-- login